 Drawing tools for Making Comics & Intro to Cartooning!

-- Prismacolor Col-Erase Colored Pencils: They sell them as singles at DeSerres so you can pick your own colours.
+- Prismacolor Col-Erase Colored Pencils: These are NOT pencil crayons!
+They sell them as singles as well as in boxes at DeSerres so you can pick out your own colours.
 I suggest light blue but NOT the non-repro blue – TOO LIGHT.
 I also use red and orange sometimes!
-I use these more than pencils [for penciling] so get at least three for the course.
-Do not try to substitute regular colored pencils for these, whatever you use, it needs to be erasable!
-Prismacolor Col-Erase are the best.
+I use these for penciling so get at least three for the course.
+Do not try to substitute regular colored pencils for these.

-- You will need a Sharpener.
-I recommend the Palomino-KUM Long Point Pencil Sharpener.
-My personal favorite.
-Generally getting a better one will save you $ on the pencils themselves in the long run, as they won’t mangle your pencils as often.
+- You will need a Sharpener; I recommend the Palomino-KUM Long Point Pencil Sharpener.
+Generally getting a better one will save you $ on the pencils themselves.

 - Mechanical pencils and leads – I suggest HB to 2H range.
 It’s possible to get blue erasable led for technical pencils too.
 But I find it fragile and not very good so i recomend 2H, HB and 2B leds, if on a budget, then just HB leds.